web-infra-dev/midscene/apps/site/docs/en/prompting-tips.md

 Bad ❌: "Search 'headphone'"

-Good ✅: "Find the search box (it should be along with a region switch, such as 'domestic' or 'international'), type 'headphone', and hit Enter."
+Good ✅: "Click the search box (it should be along with a region switch, such as 'domestic' or 'international'), type 'headphone', and hit Enter."

 Bad ❌: "Assert: food delivery service is in normal state"

 Good ✅: "Assert: There is a 'food delivery service' on page, and is in normal state"

+## One prompt should only do one thing

+Use `.ai` each time to do one task.
+Although Midscene has an auto-replanning strategy, it's still preferable to keep the prompt concise.
+Otherwise the LLM output will likely be messy.
+The token cost between a long prompt and a short prompt is almost the same.

+Bad ❌: "Click Login button, then click Sign up button, fill the form with 'test@test.com' in the email field, 'test' in the password field, and click Sign up button"

+Good ✅: Split the task into three steps:

+"Click Login Button"
+"Click Sign up button"
+"Fill the form with 'test@test.com' in the email field, 'test' in the password field, and click Sign up button"

 ## LLMs can NOT tell the exact number like coords or hex-style color, give it some choices